The Therapist I Am Today

 I don’t assume my experience tells me anything about your challenges.
 I do think it gives me a valuable sense of what it takes to confront personal difficulties, obstacles, and trials.

 One of the qualities that make me an effective therapist is that I have the same types of life challenges as everyone else.
 As a therapist, I’m responsible to maintain good mental health, so I can guide you to your goals.
 I work hard to be a therapist who makes a difference by ongoing education of the most effective methods of therapy.

-If You’d Like More Information About My Education and Experience…
+More About My Education and Experience

 Marlo Bennett, LMFT, works as a therapist in Park City, Utah.
 She earned a bachelor’s degree in Urban Design at the College of Charleston in Charleston, South Carolina, and a master’s degree in Counseling Psychology from Pepperdine University in Malibu, California.
 She has 20 years of experience in private practice, residential, inpatient and outpatient treatment programs for mental health and substance use disorders, and psychiatric crisis evaluation.
 She is an EAP counselor for several local and national businesses, and developed an intensive outpatient program to treat substance addictions at a local community mental health clinic.
 As a guest lecturer in the graduate psychology program of California State University, she gave presentations on treating alcohol use disorders.